dottjt/broccoli-co/README.md

 # DESIGN CONSIDERATIONS

 I decided to go with a vibrantly colourful gradient background to represent the brand of the website.
-For starters I think it's hip, fresh and it makes the website feel more organic and more like a native application, rather than a static and bland looking ol' thing.
+I think it makes the website feel more organic and more like a native application, rather than a static website.

 The orange and pink are philosophically meant to represent the feeling of "fruit in the morning", which ties into this idea of healthy eating (aka broccoli).
+The problem is that green isn't a particularly appetising, nor necessarily appealing colour, which is why we need to use associated colours to try and convey Broccoli's brand message.

-On another level, the orange coming in from top-right hand corner is also meant to represent the morning sun, casting with the thick animated shadow of the buttons representing the , creating this kind of complete tropical scene.
+On another level, the orange coming in from top-right hand corner is also meant to represent the morning sun, casting the thick animated shadows of the main button, creating this kind of tropical nirvana on your computer screen.

-I know, it sounds wanky as hell.
-But I think that's why it all works on a subconscious level.
+I know.
+It all sounds very wanky.
+But I think these are the reasons why this design work.

 # UX TWEAKS